Sehong-Oh/SI507/README.md

  - You can get a free API key on the official website (https://polygon.io/).
  - We can get a stock quote with it.

+## Data structure
+ - In this project, the main data set consists of a nested dictionary.

 ## File list
 ### Main python file
 - final_project.py